wzp8023391/Deforestation-monitor-system/README.md

 ### 1. Demo
 A web-based deforestation system can be linked here: http://183.66.154.42:8501 (the maximum  upload image size is 4GB.)
-Attention: this system was deployed in Chongqing, China, so as to access to this website, you need to enable VPN to access!
+Attention: if you are in China, you need to install a VPN tool to access this website!

 #### 1.1 package Installation
 - Environment: Python3.8